jan-warchol/limestone-colors/README.md

 ![limestone logo](https://i.imgur.com/V6rZL00.png)

-Project goal is to design syntax highlighting with **high readability** (making important information easy to see, and putting boilerplate in the background) using a limited set of colors (so that the result doesn't jump on you).
+Project goal is to design the **most readable** syntax highlighting - convey as much information about the tokens as possible (thus enhancing the understanding of the code), but do it in a clear, organized way, without overwhelming the reader with too many intense colors.

 It's currently in active development, approaching beta release. **See [`devel`](https://github.com/jan-warchol/monochrome-syntax/tree/devel) branch